-Strategic and economic risks - Damage to the brand image of Group banners
+Risks related to changes in the economic model - Damage to the brand image of the Group's banners

-Risk identification Risk management The success of our banners relies in part on the strong reputation and consumers' high opinion of our Fnac and Darty brands.
-In the context of the growth of its network of franchises and of Marketplace, the development of external partnerships, increasingly fierce competition and the development of social media that encourage the rapid dissemination of opinions, comments and reviews, the Group's ability to maintain the reputation and distinctive character of its brands, and to retain the membership of its customer loyalty programs, are key factors for longevity. and reputation.
-This system relies on the coordination of various departments, in particular the Marketing Department, Internal Moreover, our banners' brand image could be affected by exceptional events such as liability incurred for marketing faulty products or non-compliance with applicable regulations.
-Fnac Darty's Business Code of Conduct, which was updated at the end of 2019, is available on the company's internal network and appended to our contracts and agreements with third parties; it sets out the ethical commitments undertaken by the Group and the behaviors required.
-Furthermore, the IT Charter sets out the rules governing the use of the IT tools available to employees in compliance with the Group's ethical rules.
+Risk identification Risk management A number of measures have been implemented to reduce the aforementioned risks: an ongoing monitoring mechanism flags any event likely to affect the Group's image and reputation.
+This system relies on various departments working together, in particular the Marketing Department, Internal Communications and the Risk Prevention Department; a mechanism to monitor the reputation of our leading third parties has been initiated under the Sapin 2 law; Fnac Darty's Business Code of Conduct, which was updated at the end of 2020, is available on the company's internal network and appended to our contracts and agreements with third parties; it sets out the Group's ethical commitments and the behaviors required; furthermore, the IT Charter sets out the rules governing the use of the IT tools available to employees in compliance with the Group's ethical rules.